mchl18/certcheckbot/README.md

 2. Send alerts to Slack if any certificates are expiring soon
 3. Send heartbeat messages if configured
 4. Start HTTP server if enabled
+5. Start web UI if -webui flag is used

+## Web UI

+The web interface provides:
+- Initial setup wizard
+- Configuration management
+- Log viewing
+- Token-based authentication

+Access the web UI at http://localhost:8080 after starting with the `-webui` flag.

 ## HTTP API